destaMo/Scrum-Notes/content/web_development/skills/security.md

 **Points:** 1

 **Description:** You can explain the basic threats that every developer should keep in mind while developing a web application.
-You can apply all technics that prevents the most common security concerns.
+You can apply all technics that prevent the most common security concerns.

-**Person who successfully completed requirement for given block can:**
+**Person who completed requirement for the given block can:**

-- Evaluate the state of the system from security perspective
+- Evaluate the state of the system from a security perspective

 {{% /bubble%}}